dwenzel/t3import_export/Documentation/COMPONENT.md

   }
 }
 ```
-Disable finisher with key `30` if the task result has a message with one of the IDs  `12345` or `9876`
+Disable finisher with key `30` if the task result has a message with one of the
-Messages are added to the task result by components.
-For instance finisher ValidateXML adds the message with the ID `1508776068` when the validation fails.
+IDs  `12345` or `9876` Messages are added to the task result by components.
+For
+instance finisher ValidateXML adds the message with the ID `1508776068` when
+the validation fails.

 ### By Rendering Content
-If the value is an array and can be interpreted as content object it will be rendered.
+If the value is an array and can be interpreted as a content object, it will be
+rendered.
 The result of the rendering will be interpreted as boolean.

 ### Example
 ```